alemercurio/multiplayer_online_boardgame/README.md

 ## Compile

-To simply run the game, you just need to:
+To run the software and play the game, you just need to:
 1. Install [Java SE 15](https://docs.oracle.com/en/java/javase/15/)
 2. Install [Maven](https://maven.apache.org/install.html)
 3. Clone this repository